networknt/light-doc/content/tutorial/bot/build-light-bot.md

 ./gradlew build
 ```

-Once build is completed, you can find a bot-cli-fat-1.0.jar file in ~/networknt/light-bot/bot-cli/build/libs folder.
+Once build is completed, you can find a bot-cli-fat-1.0.jar file in `~/networknt/light-bot/bot-cli/build/libs` folder.
 This jar file contains the command line class to execute light-bot tasks.

 As you can see this project is built with Gradle as we are trying to support both Maven and Gradle in the light-codegen for API projects.
 We are using this project to test Gradle Kotlin DSL.

+As we have Gradle wrapper checked into the project, you don't need to install Gradle on your computer to build the project.
+The only dependency is Java JDK.
 The first time build will take a while as Gradle 4.4.1 and Kotlin DSL need to be downloaded.